 - An update of the chemical Fact Sheets on chloral hydrate, monochloramine and chlorine; and

 Public consultation on draft chemical Fact Sheets on chloral hydrate and monochloramine was open from Monday 10 February 2014 until Wednesday 12 March 2014.
-A summary of the submissions received is available below.
+A link to the summary of submissions received is available below.
 Further information on the public consultation can be obtained from the NHMRC Public Consultation website.

 Table of updates

 |Minor amendments to Chapters 8 and 10, Tables 8.4 and 10.5, Information Sheets 1.4, 1.6 and 2.1, and Fact Sheets on Campylobacter, Salmonella and Vibrio||Editorial changes have been made to correct minor errors, provide further clarification and context, and update references.||March 2015||3.1|

 |Review and update of three Chemical Fact Sheets – chloral hydrate, monochloramine and chlorine||Chemical Fact Sheets on chloral hydrate (originally endorsed in 1996), monochloramine (last endorsed in 2011) and chlorine (last endorsed in 2011) have been reviewed and updated following a review of recent literature, including the World Health Organization guidelines for drinking water quality and to correct a rounding error.
 The guideline value for chloral hydrate has changed.
 The equivalent guideline value for monochloramine as Cl2/L has changed, which also resulted in a consequential change to the chlorine Fact Sheet.||19 December 2014||3|

 |Minor amendments to contents page and Table 10.5 in relation to changes to the Fact Sheets for chloral hydrate, monochloramine and chlorine||Editorial changes have been made to provide further clarification and update guideline values and naming conventions.||19 December 2014||3|